Cytochrome c: Dipole moment

 The dipole moment has an important role in orienting proteins to the proper directions and enhancing their abilities to bind to other molecules.
 The dipole moment of cytochrome c results from a cluster of negatively charged amino acid side chains at the "back" of the enzyme.
 Despite variations in the number of bound heme groups and variations in sequence, the dipole moment of vertebrate cytochromes c is remarkably conserved.
 For example, vertebrate cytochromes c all have a dipole moment of approximately 320 debye while cytochromes c of plants and insects have a dipole moment of approximately 340 debye.

 Function

 Electron transport chain

 Cytochrome c is an essential component of the respiratory electron transport chain in mitochondria.
 The heme group of cytochrome c accepts electrons from the bc_{1} Complex III and transports them to Complex IV, while it transfers energy in the opposite direction.

-Cytochrome c can also catalyze several redox reactions such as hydroxylation and aromatic oxidation, and shows peroxidase activity by oxidation of various electron donors such as 2,2-azino-bis(3-ethylbenzthiazoline-6-sulphonic acid) (ABTS), 2-keto-4-thiomethyl butyric acid and 4-aminoantipyrine.
+Cytochrome c can also catalyze several redox reactions such as hydroxylation and aromatic oxidation, and shows peroxidase activity by oxidation of various electron donors such as 2,2-azino-bis(3-ethylbenzthiazoline-6-sulfonic acid) (ABTS), 2-keto-4-thiomethyl butyric acid and 4-aminoantipyrine.

 A bacterial cytochrome c functions as a nitrite reductase.